263 pointsby pseudolus4 months ago36 comments

 Language is insane.

-• gerdesj2 days ago
+• gerdesj4 months ago

 You use the word intuit as a verb where I would go old school and use "understands it intuitively".
 You slap a letter s on the end to make the word sound correct to your ear.
 I will eventually use the word intuits in the same way you do but it will jar for a while.
 However it is concise and conveys the same meaning as "understand intuitively".